-Invite students to take a photo of their word to share on social media, using the prompt: "Inspired by my..."
+Take a photo of your word to share on social media, using the prompt: "Inspired by my..."

-As students take photos of their words, encourage them to think about where the light is and how it effects the strength of the word in the image.
-They can also consider what part of their environment is included in the photo, or if they want to be in the photo with their word too.
-The more creative and meaningful the photo is for the student the better!
+Think about where the light is and how it affects the strength of your word in the image.
+You can also consider what part of your environment is included in the photo, or if you want to be in the photo with your word too.
+The more creative and meaningful the photo is for you, the better!

 Post photos on social media at noon tagging LitWorld and Global G.L.O.W. and using the hashtags: #StandUp4Girls #HerStoryCampaign and #InspiredByMy.
-Students can also view photos posted by other young people and communities around the world celebrating Stand Up for Girls.
+You can also view photos posted by others around the world celebrating Stand Up for Girls.